 (v) one thousand, two-hundred (1,200) square feet for a four Bedroom Unit.

 (B) Unit and Development Construction Features.
 Housing Tax Credit Applicants may select amenities for the score of an Application under this section, but must maintain the points associated with those amenities by maintaining the amenity selected or providing substitute amenities with equal or higher point values.
 Tax-Exempt Bond Developments must include enough amenities to meet a minimum of nine (9) points.
 Direct Loan Applications not layered with Housing Tax Credits must include enough amenities to meet a minimum of four (4) points.
 The amenity shall be for every Unit at no extra charge to the tenant.
 The points selected at Application and corresponding list of amenities will be required to be identified in the LURA, and the points selected at Application must be maintained throughout the Affordability Period.
 Applications involving scattered site Developments must have a specific amenity located within each Unit to count for points.
-Rehabilitation Developments will start with a base score of five (5) points and Supportive Housing Developments will start with a base score of five (5) points.
+Rehabilitation Developments and Supportive Housing Developments will start with a base score of five (5) points.

 (i) Unit Features